St Cecilia’s Hall: Concert Room and Music Museum

-More than 400 instruments have been conserved as part of the redevelopment project by a dedicated conservation officer.
+More than 400 instruments have been conserved as part of the redevelopment project by a dedicated conservator of musical instruments.
 This work continues, as the building features a dedicated space for treating instruments, which is visible for those visiting to see.

 St Cecilia’s Hall also has a lively programme of adult and family events, education workshops, group tours and concerts.
 It can also be hired for private and corporate events.

-Entrance to the Museum is from the Cowgate.
+Entrance to the Museum is from Niddry Street.
 The museum has a ramp at the entrance.
 Assistance is available if required.